You know what they say, behind every national treasure is a real gem.

 "Ix-nay on the an-plays," Hanks interjected.
 "Gotta maintain the temple sometimes, you know?
 Nobody's allowed inside the holy of holies, if you know what I mean."
 In 2017 Hanks similarly described plans for their 29th anniversary as "top-secret plans that are going to set the world on fire."

-The pair are prominently visible as a Hollywood power couple but aside from interview-friendly family anecdotes, peppered in recent years by the occasional Instagram post featuring their now-adult kids (in addition to Colin and Elizabeth from Hanks' first marriage they have sons Chet and Truman together), they maintain a pretty glossy exterior (Hanks sharing his bursitis procedure on WhoSay notwithstanding).
+The pair are prominently visible as a Hollywood power couple but aside from interview-friendly family anecdotes, peppered in recent years by the occasional Instagram post featuring their now-adult kids, they maintain a pretty glossy exterior (Hanks sharing his bursitis procedure on WhoSay notwithstanding).

 That being said, even these two aren't immune from the specter of split rumors that has haunted pretty much every celebrity couple to ever dare go public.
 But in true unicorn fashion, Hanks and Wilson managed to capture the elusive National Enquirer public apology in 2016 when the tabloid erroneously reported that they were going to divorce.
 The usually unflappable couple agreed that the story was "insulting."

-Wilson also abandoned her comfort zone to speak out after she was treated for breast cancer in 2015.
+Wilson also abandoned her comfort zone to speak out after she was treated for breast cancer.

-"With my husband by my side, and with the love and support of family and friends, I underwent a bilateral mastectomy and reconstruction for breast cancer after a diagnosis of invasive lobular carcinoma," she revealed first via People that April.
+"With my husband by my side, and with the love and support of family and friends, I underwent a bilateral mastectomy and reconstruction for breast cancer after a diagnosis of invasive lobular carcinoma," she revealed first via People in April 2015.
 "I am recovering and most importantly, expected to make a full recovery.
 Why?
 Because I caught this early, have excellent doctors and because I got a second opinion."

 She continued, "I feel blessed to have a loving, supportive husband, family, friends and doctors and that I am the beneficiary of advances in the field of breast cancer and reconstruction.
 I am getting better every day and look forward to renewed health."

-Wilson admitted to the New York Times that, contrary to what it might seem like, being such a public figure, revealing that much about her truly personal life wasn't easy.
+Wilson admitted to the New York Times that, contrary to how it might seem, revealing that much about her truly personal life wasn't easy.
 But she also felt it was important to share her story in case it could help other women.